stock photo of oil serum

 The TL:DR is that the term "serum" is a marketing label used to communicate to consumers that a product contains highly active ingredients that target a specific result.

-Though serums are traditionally water-based and may contain emulsifiers and preservatives, face oils with active ingredients are serums too!
+Though serums are traditionally water-based, face oils with active ingredients are serums too!
 Oil serums are not just a skincare trend, they should become part of your permanent daily ritual.

 Serum vs oil | Oil serum - infographic by bareLUXE Skincare